MicroEJ/docs/VEEPortingGuide/uiFontCore.rst

 9. The font loader looks for the font and only reads the font header.
 10. (optional) The external resource is closed if the external resource is inside the CPU addresses' space range.
 11. The application can use the font.
-12. The external resource is never closed: the font's bytes are copied in RAM on demand (drawString, etc.).
+12. The external resource is never closed: the font characters are retrieved one by one from External Memory on demand (drawString, etc.).

 Simulation
 ----------